taojlu/Godfather/README.md

 7、[Deep Learning Papers on Medical Image Analysis](https://github.com/albarqouni/Deep-Learning-for-Medical-Applications)
    &emsp;  This is the first list of deep learning papers on medical applications.
 8、[AlphaTree-graphic-deep-neural-network](https://github.com/weslynn/AlphaTree-graphic-deep-neural-network)
-   &emsp; The AI Rodamap includes Machine Learning、Deep Learning、GAN、GNN、NLP and other books on the development of big data, With massive source code.
+   &emsp; The AI Rodamap includes Machine Learning、Deep Learning、GAN、GNN、NLP and other books on the development of big data, With
+   &emsp; massive source code.